saulo-m/PHPEMailTracker/README.md

 # EmailTracker

 A modern, full-featured email tracking application that lets you monitor when your emails are opened.
+This is a PHP implementation inspired by [polarspetroll's EmailTracker](https://github.com/polarspetroll/EmailTracker/) project written in Go.

 ![EmailTracker Screenshot](https://example.com/screenshot.png)